rnd-team-dev/plotoptix/README.rst

 **Note:** active development is continuing, expect changes.

-**GPU drivers note:** *seem that problems are gone with the recent NVIDIA driver updates but if you experience problems with drivers release 430/431 then drivers 419 (Windows) and 418 (Ubuntu, CentOS) are recommended*.

 3D `ray tracing <https://en.wikipedia.org/wiki/Ray_tracing_(graphics)>`__ package for Python, aimed at easy and aesthetic visualization of large datasets (and small as well).
 Data features can be represented on plots as a position, size/thickness and color of markers of several basic shapes, or projected onto the surfaces of objects in form of a color textures and displacement maps.
 All finished with